Bankruptcy and Security Clearances

 Decisions on whether or not to grant a security clearance are made on a case-by-case basis.
 There are many factors and guidelines designed to help assess an individual's security risk.
 These range from such things as personal conduct, sexual behavior, drug or alcohol use, psychological disorders, criminal conduct, and financial responsibility.
 The military and state or federal government will assess your financial responsibilities in determining whether or not to grant you a security clearance.
 The reasoning behind this is very simple; if you are financially irresponsible, then you may be a security concern because of your lack of poor judgement, self-control, or you may be willing to commit some illegal act for financial gain.

-Our Montgomery bankruptcy lawyers are willing to discuss your financial issues and your security clearance.
-All consultations are always free, and we can usually see you within 24 hours.
+Our Montgomery bankruptcy lawyers and Selma bankruptcy attorneys are willing to discuss your financial issues and your security clearance.
+All consultations are always free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 a day!
 We are conveniently located throughout Central Alabama.
 We have offices in Montgomery, Greenville, Selma and Troy.
 Call us to set an appointment at 334-LAWYERS (529-9377).
-You may also reach us by using the “text us” link or Contact Form on our website.
+You may also reach us by using the Contact Form on our website, or by emailing us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so act today!